davidwalter2/rabbit/README.md

 ### In a python virtual environment
 The simplest is to make a python virtual environment.
 It depends on the python version you are working with (tested with 3.9.18).
-First, make a python version, e.g. in the combinetf2 base directory (On some machines you have to use `python3`):
+First, make a python version, e.g. in the rabbit base directory (On some machines you have to use `python3`):
 ```bash
 python -m venv env
 ```